 Detroit, MI – Three candidates for the District 4 Community Advisory Council have filed petitions with the Detroit City Clerk’s Department of Elections.
-They are Scott Boman, Regina Ross, and Clinton C. Topp.
+They are Scotty Boman, Regina Ross, and Clinton C. Topp.
 These candidates will be on the General Election ballot on November third, and will not appear on the primary ballot (which has already been printed).

 The only other candidates to file with the City of Detroit to be placed directly (without winning a primary) onto the General Election ballot are 15 board of education candidates, and two Candidates for the District 2 vacancy on the Board of Police Commissioners.